 Stock option awards.
 Stock options are valued using the Black-Scholes option pricing model on the date of grant.
 This option pricing model involves a number of estimates, including the expected lives of stock options, the Company's anticipated stock volatility and interest rates.
+The Company also evaluates the classification of its stock-based awards for which it does not have the ability to settle in shares of authorized common stock at each reporting date.
+As of March 31, 2012, these awards along with the attribution of compensation costs, were deemed insignificant.

 The following table summarizes the weighted average estimates the Company used in the Black-Scholes option-pricing model during the periods presented, to determine the fair value of employee and non-employee director stock options granted during each period:

-Three Months Ended September 30, s Ended er 30,
+nths Ended ch 31,

-2011 2010 2011 2010
+2012 2011

-Risk free interest rates 1.2% - 2.2% 2.8%
+Risk free interest rates 1.3% 2.2%

-Expected life in years 6.1 years - 6.3 years 5.8 years
+Expected life in years 5.9 years 6.3 years

-Expected dividend yield 0.0% - 0.0% 0.0%
+Expected dividend yield 0.0% 0.0%

-Expected volatility 73.1% - 73.9% 76.8%
+Expected volatility 70.6% 73.9%